 ” ‘Well, I don’t.
 I’m not proud of it.’

 “Ronan patted her leg.
 ‘I’ll be proud for you.’ “

 I’m not sure why I love this exchange so.
 Maybe just because it is so real.

 I really can’t tell you often enough to give this series a try.
 The first book in the sequel series is due out November 5, and I am so excited.
-The first book is called Call Down the Hawk.
+The first book in that series is called Call Down the Hawk.

 This is an open page, so SPOILERS!

 Some books are just better the second time around.
 Some writers’ brilliance is really only polished to a shine by a second reading.
 This is a page from Maggie Stiefvater’s The Raven Cycle, Book 1: The Raven Boys, which—hey—by the way, is being turned into a television series, and you should definitely read the books before you see the show.
 This series has become one of my all-time favorites.
 It lives in its entirety on the small bookcase in my nook of a bedroom.
 It is one of the ones that I pull out to be comforted and to be drawn away.

 This past week has been chaotic, and next week is likely going to be even more so.
 I hope you won’t mind me putting off using my depleted brain to review and process books and will just enjoy some bookish photos and a trip down memory lane with me.